Dubbo - West

 AreaSearch assessment of residential approval activity sees Dubbo - West among the top 30% of areas assessed nationwide

-Compared to the Rest of NSW, Dubbo - West has seen slightly more development, with a 35.0% increase per person over the five-year period, balancing buyer choice while supporting current property values.
-However, building activity has slowed in recent years.
-The majority of new developments consist of detached dwellings (83.0%), maintaining the area's traditional low-density character focused on family homes.
-With around 232 people per approval, Dubbo - West reflects a transitioning market.
-Future projections suggest Dubbo - West will add approximately 2,628 residents by 2041.
-Building activity is keeping pace with growth projections, though buyers may encounter increased competition as the population grows.
+However, development activity has moderated in recent periods.
+The majority of new building activity consists of detached dwellings at 83.0%, with medium and high-density housing making up the remaining 17.0%, preserving the area's traditional low density character focused on family homes.
+With around 232 people per dwelling approval, Dubbo - West demonstrates a developing market.
+Population forecasts indicate that Dubbo - West will gain approximately 2,628 residents by 2041.
+Building activity is keeping pace with growth projections, though buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development